-British royal Kate self-isolating after COVID-19 contact
+British Royal Kate Self-Isolating After COVID-19 Contact

 Published

+Her Royal Highness is not experiencing any symptoms, but is following all relevant government guidelines and is self-isolating at homeFull Article

-British royal Kate, the Duchess of Cambridge, is self-isolating and has cancelled her engagements after someone she came into contact...Full Article
+British royal Kate, the Duchess of Cambridge, is self-isolating and has canceled her engagements after someone she came into..

-The Duchess of Cambridge is self-isolating after coming into contact with someone who has since tested positive for Covid-19, a..
+British royal Kate, the Duchess of Cambridge, is self-isolating and has cancelled her engagements after someone she came into..